Thermal Ionization for Short-Range Potentials: Abstract

 \section{Abstract}

-We study a model of an atom in form of a Schrödinger operator with a compactly supported potential coupled to a bosonic field at positive temperature.
-We show that, under sufficiently small coupling, it exhibits the behavior of thermal ionization.
-Mathematically, one has to rule out the existence of zero eigenvalues of the self-adjoint generator of time evolution -- the Liouvillian.
-This will be done by using positive commutator methods with dilations on the space of scattering functions.
+We study a concrete model of a confined particle in form of a Schrö-dinger operator with a compactly supported smooth potential coupled to a bosonic field at positive temperature.
+We show, that the model exhibits thermal ionization for any positive temperature, provided the coupling is sufficiently small.
+Mathematically, one has to rule out that zero is an eigenvalue of the self-adjoint generator of time evolution -- the Liouvillian.
+This will be done by using positive commutator methods with dilations in the space of scattering functions.
+Our proof relies on a spatial cutoff in the coupling but does otherwise not require any unnatural restrictions.